Qamar0745/MyPortfolio/README.md

 # MyPortfolio
  This is my portfolio.
-In this I am learning HTMl, CSS and JavaScript.
+By building this I am learning HTMl, CSS and JavaScript.